 What is covered by title insurance?

 Title insurance protects the buyer and mortgage lender against problems with the title.
-If there’s a dispute with the title, title insurance will pay for specified legal damages.
+Title insurance will pay for specified legal damages if there’s a dispute with the title.

 Do I need a title insurance if I pay cash?

-If you pay cash, or you get seller financing, get title insurance.
-Even though it might sound like added expense, it will protect you.
+Yes!
+Get title insurance even if you pay cash, or you get seller financing.
+It will protect you even though it might sound like added expense.

 How long is title insurance good for?